-Please keep motor vehicles on designated routes and areas.
-Designated roads that motor vehicles must stay on are displayed on a free Motor Vehicle Use Map (MVUM).
-More information about the MVUM is directly below.
+Keep motor vehicles on designated routes and areas.
+Designated routes and areas are displayed on the free Motor Vehicle Use Map (MVUM) as described below.

 The Motor Vehicle Use Map (MVUM) is the legal document/map that shows where it is legal to drive a motorized vehicle.
 The MVUM is re-published every year, so, please be sure that you are using the most current version when driving on the National Forest.
-The latest version is dated April 15, 2014.
-If you would like a hard copy of this map, it is available upon request at any of our forest offices or by calling the Supervisor's Office at 928-527-3600.
-Electronic travel aids are available in color and are available for download to desktop computer, smartphones, tablets, or Garmin GPS devices here.
+The latest version is dated April 15, 2015.
+This map replaces the 2014 MVUM, and will remain in effect until it is superseded by the 2016 MVUM.
+The changes incorporated into the 2015 MVUM (PDF, 125 kB) include corrections to the map based on public input.

-The map shows most Forest Service system roads and trailheads, and are a 1/2"=1 mile scale.
+The map shows most Forest Service system roads and trailheads, and are a 1/2" = 1 mile scale.
 They are planimetric and show some spot elevations.
 The cost is $10.00 and can be purchased at any Coconino National Forest Information Center or Ranger District office.
-You can also check with your local Arizona Forest Service office; they may have some.
+Your local Arizona Forest Service office may have this map available.

 Complete and current (2002) map of Sycamore Canyon, 2.69" = 1 miles scale.
 Printed on a plastic-like material, this map includes trails and trail descriptions for this wilderness area that spreads onto three National Forests.

 Flagstaff Trails Map - $12

 The second edition of the Flagstaff Trails Map, which was published in April of 2004 by Emmitt Barks Cartography, is a comprehensive map of single-track, urban trails (FUTS), and forest roads around Flagstaff for hikers, bikers, and equestrians.
 These maps are topographic (showing elevations) and are printed on a plastic-like material.